 - If it's a hotel, do they give reduced room rates for guests?

 Over the years, Brits have accepted haggling's rude and impolite, when it's neither.
-This is never more true than in the wedding industry, where snooty venues and dress shops can try to give the impression haggling is not the done thing.
+This is never more true than in the wedding industry, where snooty venues and dress shops can give the impression haggling is not the done thing.

 This mass hypnosis has left the knowing few with big bargains, and companies' profits intact.
 The truth is most wedding suppliers are open to negotiation - while haggling cuts profits, if you wouldn't book them at that price anyway, this way they still get work.

-Get them to chuck something in
+Get them to chuck something in - for FREE!

 Some venues and suppliers say they're not allowed to give discounts.
-An easy start point is asking them to throw something in on top.
+An easy starting point is asking them to throw something in on top.
 Whether it's champagne, lighting or chair covers, if you need an add-on, try not to pay extra for it.

 If the price is already reduced – because it's short notice, winter or midweek - there's often more flexibility.
 The boundaries have already been flexed, so the psychological loss for your supplier is reduced.